sgar06/RNAseq-Analisis/README.md

 # Date 2025
 # Project Name: RNAseq_analysis

-# Bash script for trimgalore; quality and adapter trimming for all .fastq.gz files and storage of results in the path ~/RNAseq_analysis/Data/3_Processed/
+# Bash script for trimgalore; quality and adapter trimming for all .fastq.gz files
+# Storage of results in the path ~/RNAseq_analysis/Data/3_Processed/

 cd ~/RNAseq_analysis/Data/1_Raw